FarronF/limerick-council-meetings/meetings/2018/04/11-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 7th March 2018.md

 A parking area outside the Garda Station in Glin shall be put in place following

-the completion of drawings and bye-laws.---
+the completion of drawings and bye-laws.
+---
 8

 NOTICES OF MOTION